 Data protection policy

-Everyone has rights under the Data Protection Act of 1998 to access personal information held about them by the council.
+Everyone has rights under the Data Protection Act of 2018, which incorporates the General Data Protection Regulation (GDPR), to access personal information held about them by the council.

 We are committed to the objectives of the Data Protection Act and hereby declare our intention that all personal information held by the council will be treated in confidence and held and used only in accordance with the terms of the act and other applicable legislation.

 We will, wherever possible, seek to do more than the minimum required by law, attempting to comply with the spirit of the legislation as well as the letter at all times.
 We will be open about the type and extent of personal data we hold.
-We will keep the minimum amount of personal information needed to perform our duties and will hold that information securely, use it only for appropriate purposes and not disclose it without proper authority.
+We will keep the minimum amount of personal information needed to perform our duties and will hold that information securely, use it only for appropriate purposes, not disclose it without proper authority and when it’s no longer required for the purpose it was obtained we will securely destroy the information.

 The council expects all of its employees to comply fully with this policy and the principles of the Data Protection Act and will provide training and advice necessary to enable employees to do this.
 Deliberate breaches of this policy will be considered as gross misconduct and will render the employee liable to disciplinary action up to and including dismissal.
 Individuals, as well as the council, can be prosecuted for breaches of the Act.